void

 Lastovce in June 2010

-Lastovce is passed through by the battalion on the way from Sátoraljaújhely to Trebišov.
-This happened after midnight and there is no description of any stay here.
+Ladovce was passed through by the battalion on the way from Sátoraljaújhely to Trebišov.
+This happened after midnight and there is no description of any stop here.

 Background

-Lastovce is almost certainly what the author had in mind with Ladovce.
-It is a small place just south of Trebišov in the far east of Slovakia.
+Ladovce almost certainly refers to Lastovce, a village just south of Trebišov in the far east of Slovakia.
 The region was part of Hungary until 1920.

 Quote(s) from the novel